What Is The Invisible Customer?

 If you are selling anything, whether it be online or off, you need to know how to keep your customers happy.
-Remember if you are selling online you will have something called ‘the invisible customer.’
+Remember if you are selling online you will have something called ‘the invisible customer’ or ‘the internet customer.’
 This is a customer that you won’t see or meet, but you need to know how to sell to him and keep him happy.
-After all, it is always easier to sell to an existing client than to find a new one.
+Remember that it is always easier to sell to an existing client than to find a new one.

 I can recall times I’ve actually said to different store clerks, who were either fully engaged in telling their co-workers about the wild party they attended over the weekend or the big fight they had with their husband, “I’m sorry to bother you, but do you have this in my size?” and have them look at me as if I am the worst person in the world.

 Many years ago when competition was almost non-existent for many businesses, consumers accepted this type of behavior because they didn’t have too many other options to choose from.

 Business owners had the upper hand and could charge the prices they wanted without having any real concern for whether or not the customer was truly satisfied or had their needs fully met.

 Today, competition is fierce, particularly with the power of the Internet, and constantly expanding global markets.

 If a consumer doesn’t like the product or service or has a bad experience, all he has to do is tuck his credit card back into his wallet and take his pick of any number of other businesses that will gladly give him what she’s looking for elsewhere.